ABOUT

 MISSION.

-Our Mission is to restore the health and balance for all people and our environment by utilizing traditional knowledge and wisdom, respectful land-based practices, ceremonies and a deep understanding of the dynamics and peoples of our communities.
+To restore the health and balance for all people and our environment by utilizing traditional knowledge and wisdom, respectful land-based practices, ceremonies and a deep understanding of the dynamics and peoples of our communities.

 As an indigenous women led organization we ensure our matriarchal indigenous beliefs are instilled in all programming we conduct.